sankalpsaxenajava/megatransact_backend/README.md

 ## Other instructions

-### Starting development database only:
+### Starting development database:

 - Open terminal
+- Navigate to `./src/docker/dev` folder
-- Run command: `docker compose up mysqldb -d`
+- Run command: `docker compose up -d`

-### Starting production docker compose:
+- Database credentials
+  - Host: localhost:3306
+  - User: megatransactdev
+  - Pass: megatransactapp

-- Open terminal
+  - Database: megatransactdb

-- Run command: `docker compose -f docker-compose-prd.yml up -d`
+> The database will be persisted locally, in the same docker-compose.yml folder, but it should not be committed, hence why it is ignored in .gitignore

 ### Creating migration template file

 - Open terminal
-- Navigate to `src/main/resources/db` folder
+- Navigate to `./src/main/resources/db` folder
   - In Windows: run command `create_migration.bat`
   - In Linux, MacOS or Windows with Git Bash: run command `create_migration.sh`
 - Follow the instructions